Julie-Montague/GEO_CROPMAPPING_CHALLENGE/README.md

 └─ README.md
 ```
 ## How to run the code
-1. Make sure to save the filed as lsited in the folder
+1. Make sure to save the files as shown above
 2. Run 'pip install -r requirements.txt'
 3. Run 'TrainDataretrieval.ipynb' to retrieve train data from google earth engine, otherwise skip this step to use already saved data.
 4. Run 'DataProcessing' to clean,aggregate,preprocess and feature engineeer the train and test data